 CSTAR holds an annual spring symposium to discuss education research.
 Notable scholars in surgical education are invited to present foundational and innovative ideas.
 Faculty members, students, and residents have the opportunity to present their work, from pilot to large scale projects, in the surgical education research field.

-CSTAR hosts a seminar series on the 1st and 3rd Mondays of each month from 1 to 2 PM EST. The series is open to anyone interested in surgical education research, and it includes practical learning opportunities led by experts in the field.
+CSTAR co-hosts a monthly seminar series with the Association for Surgical Education and the Society for Improving Medical Professional Learning.
+The series is open to anyone interested in surgical education research, and it includes practical learning opportunities led by experts in the field.
 Participants will gain a deeper understanding of how to successfully carry out surgical education research and the principles on which the field is built.
-For questions about the CSTAR seminar series, please email Katie Vogel, CSTAR Administrative Specialist, at email@example.com.
+For questions about the CSTAR seminar series, please email Katie Vogel, CSTAR Administrative Specialist, at [email protected].

 Learn More About Surgery Education Research